Finesim97/MetaErgInstallHelper/README.md

 ## Snakemake Example
-After cloning the repo, setting `setupCondaEnv` to `false` and downloading SignalP and TMHMM you can setup two rules like that:
+After cloning the repo, setting `setupCondaEnv` to `false` and downloading SignalP and TMHMM you can setup two rules like those:

 ``` python
 #